The web isn’t as open as we might think.

 Alexis Madrigal, a senior editor at The Atlantic, coined what might prove to be a very much discussed term amongst social media naturals for some time to come:

-Enter the Dark Social side of online sharing.
+Behold the dark social of online sharing.

-Dark Social: The Social Sharing We Can’t See
+The Social Sharing We Can’t See

 We’re all very much impressed with the sharing numbers we see from various social networks, Facebook, Twitter and LinkedIn included.
 But how much is socially shared beyond measure, beyond what we can see?